Liberty Oilfield Services Sets Terms For $400 Million IPO

 Quick Take

 Well completion company Liberty Oilfield Services (Pending:BDFC) has proposed terms for a $400 million IPO.

-Post-IPO, the company is proposing to value itself at a pricey $2.2 billion, or a 5.86x Price/Sales multiple, versus a reasonable comparable of PUMP at 2.57x.
+Post-IPO, the company is proposing to value itself at a pricey $2.2 billion, or a 5.86x Price/Sales multiple, versus a reasonable comparable of ProPetro (Pending:PUMP) at 2.57x.
 Competition is fierce, and the company is losing a gusher of money with no pricing power as oil hovers at $50/bbl.

 My opinion is to AVOID the IPO.